ThijsCarriere/Master-Thesis/1. Texts/1.2 Master's Thesis/1.2.1 Latex files/README.md

 # Latex files of Master Thesis article

-The files in this folder can be used to reproduce the pdf document of the final text of this project.
+The files in this folder can be used to reproduce the pdf document of the final manuscript of this project.

 - `main.tex` contains the Latex code that reproduces the pdf file.
 - `interact.cls` contains the code for the layout of the pdf file.